 - 5.2 Section 6 of the Measure contains a provision for Welsh Ministers by subordinate legislation (order) to modify legislation or prerogative Instruments if the amendment would be within the devolved legislative competence of the Assembly. - 5.3 This power applies if as a result of any report under the Measure the Welsh Ministers conclude that it would be desirable for the purpose of giving further or better effect to the UNCRC requirements to amend any such enactment or prerogative instrument.
-This would include Acts of Parliament, Assembly Measures and subordinate legislation.
-Prerogative Instruments would include such things as Royal Charters and Royal Warrants. - 5.4 The Statutory Instrument will be subject to the affirmative procedure in the Assembly.
+This would include Acts of Parliament, Assembly Measures and Acts, and subordinate legislation.
+Prerogative Instruments would include such things as Royal Charters and Royal Warrants. - 5.4 The Statutory Instrument will be subject to an enhanced affirmative procedure in the Assembly.
 This will mean that the Welsh Ministers will lay a draft of the Statutory Instrument containing the proposed changes before the Assembly and will not be able to make the Instrument unless the Assembly approves the draft.
+At least forty days, starting with the date that the draft is laid, and disregarding periods when the Assembly is dissolved or is in recess for more than four days, must elapse before the Assembly can vote on whether to approve the draft.
+This is to give the Assembly more time to scrutinise the draft; it gives double the minimum scrutiny period provided for by the Assembly's Standing Orders.
 Before laying a draft the Welsh Ministers must consult such persons as they consider appropriate.
 The Welsh Ministers may conclude that it would be appropriate to consult on a draft of the Instrument itself. - 5.5 The power can be seen as part of the package of, or as related to the package of the new arrangements being put in place in the Measure to give further effect to the UNCRC.
 The intention is to move this agenda forward.
 It might be considered therefore easier and faster to move such amendments forward by conferring this power on the Welsh Ministers (subject to consultation and approval by the Assembly) rather than, for example, on each occasion there is a need to amend an Act or a Measure to have to bring forward a proposed Measure and take it through all of its Assembly proceedings. - 5.6 However, because the power could potentially be used for a wide range of amendments, it is considered appropriate that the Assembly should have the final decision on whether the Welsh Ministers can make the amendments they propose.
-The affirmative procedure, as opposed to the negative procedure or any enhanced affirmative procedure, is considered to strike the right balance between giving the Assembly control over whether proposed amendments are made and allowing amendments to be made relatively quickly.
+It has also been considered appropriate to enhance the affirmative procedure to give the Assembly more time to scrutinise the proposed amendments.